 Human brains and cat brains have a very similar structure.
 Cats and humans have identical regions of the brain responsible for emotion.
 They even have the capacity for short-term and long-term memory, just like humans.

 Some cats in hot climates like to cool off by taking a dip.
 For example, Turkish Vans love to swim and hunt fish.
-Most cats don’t like water because their fur is not
+Most cats don’t like water because their fur is not water resistant, but the Turkish Van has a water resistant coat.

 Cats don’t have sweat glands all over their body like humans do.
 Instead, they sweat through their paws.
 A sweaty cat may leave behind wet paw-prints!
 Since their paws have very little surface area, they take extra steps to stay cool like finding a shady spot or laying down on cool surfaces.